 Throughout Iceland's history, these horses have been more than just animals; they've been integral to the nation's cultural identity and folklore, symbolizing strength and endurance.
 They remain a cherished part of Icelandic culture, embodying its heritage and spirit.

-What are Icelandic Horses Like?
+What Are Icelandic Horses Like?

 Size and Build